djgish485/ballistic-ai/README.md

 **Edit buttons** Hovering over your messages shows a pencil icon to edit.
 Hovering over code blocks shows an edit button on top.

-**Tips button** underneath the input contains helpful prompts for debugging and problem solving.
+**Tips button** contains helpful prompts for debugging and problem solving.

 Manage context size in large projects by editing context settings to only include relevant paths.